kamal2222ahmed/conjurops-jenkins-executor/README.md

 This will create an instance, converge the `conjurops-jenkins-slave` on it, create the AMI and destroy the source instance.
 All events are output to stdout by packer.

+After creating a new AMI, update the `AMI ID` field for the `Ubuntu14.04 with Docker` slave in [Jenkins config](http://jenkins.conjur.net:8080/configure) and relaunch the slave.